mobily-enterprises/jsonreststores/README.md

 This is neat!
 Basically, you are still bound to the limitations of HTTP GET requests (you can only specify a bunch of key/values in th GET); but, you can easily decide how each key/value pair will affect your search.
 For example, requesting `GET /people?nameContains=ony&surname=mobily` will match all records where the name _contains_ `ony` and the surname _is_ `mobily`.

-This is achieved thanks to the `field` attribute in `searchable`, which allows you to specify which field the filter will apply to.
+This is achieved thanks to the `field` attribute in `searchOptions`, which allows you to specify which field the filter will apply to.

+Note that you can pass an array of options to `searchOptions` (see `nameOrSurnameStartsWith`).
+In this case, all conditions will be applied.

+### Schema and search schema: security

+Note that when a store is queried, only fields marked as `searchable` in the schema will actually be searchable.
+If a `searchSchema` is provided, only fields in the `searchSchema` will actually be searchable.

+It's advisable to define a `searchSchema` for every store in a production site, so that you have full control of what is searchable by remote calls.

 ## Schema attribute `sortable`